to Page T3..

 step 22, skip this one!

 Step 23 with the main gear legs were assembled as shown.
-I left off the tyres obviously.
+I left off the tires obviously.
 Some detail painting will be done later on.

 The whole assembly